 The Mission of Olivewood Gardens and Learning Center is to empower students and families from diverse backgrounds to be healthy and active citizens through organic gardening, environmental stewardship, and nutrition education.
 Our Vision is to reconnect students and families to the natural environment through food, education and community engagement.

 About Olivewood Gardens:

 Olivewood Gardens and Learning Center’s historic 6.85-acre property in National City, California serves as an interactive, indoor-outdoor classroom for children and adults from around San Diego County.
-Olivewood provides science based environmental education lessons, hands-on gardening, and hands-on cooking to students and families from underserved communities.
+Our purpose is to build healthy families and a healthy environment.
+We do this through science based environmental education lessons, hands-on gardening, and hands-on cooking for students and families from underserved communities.

 Who We Are:

-Started in February 2010, Olivewood Gardens, a 501(c) 3, is a community and garden resource facility and home to the International Community Foundation.
+Started in February 2010, Olivewood Gardens, a 501(c) 3, is a garden and nutrition education center.
 Olivewood Gardens is a Type 1 supporting organization of the International Community Foundation.
-The house, gardens, and property were donated to the foundation by the Walton family in 2006 and later gifted to Olivewood Gardens in 2010.
+The house, gardens, and property were donated to the Foundation by the Walton family in 2006 and later gifted to Olivewood Gardens in 2010.

 Our staff serves our community with the help of dedicated volunteers including: